DanilBaibak/crash_planes/README.md

 Python-based data science stack are used, like [Jupyter] (http://jupyter.org), [Pandas] (http://pandas.pydata.org), and [Matplotlib] (http://www.matplotlib.org)/[Basemap] (http://matplotlib.org/basemap/).

+Also worked to analysing text from accidents summary.
+For that use [nltk](http://www.nltk.org/) for text tokenize, [KMeans](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) for clusterization and [gensim](https://radimrehurek.com/gensim/) for topic modeling.

 **N.B.** This is work in progress… If you have any suggestion, please feel free to raise an issue or provide a pull request.